Calico Cooper: With Beasto Blanco

-In 2012, bassist Chuck Garric formed a band with Chris “Brother” Latham, Beasto Blanco, and Garric invited Cooper to perform backing vocals on some songs on their first album, Live Fast Die Loud (2013).
+In 2012, bassist Chuck Garric formed a band with Chris "Brother" Latham, Beasto Blanco, and Garric invited Cooper to perform backing vocals on some songs on their first album, Live Fast Die Loud (2013).
 She was reluctant at first as she had promised herself never to be in a band because she did not think she was a good singer.
-Garric told her "you’re a really good actress so just act like you're a singer", and after going into the studio she discovered that she could sing to her satisfaction.
+Garric told her "you're a really good actress so just act like you're a singer", and after going into the studio she discovered that she could sing to her satisfaction.
 Originally the plan had been for her to be a back-up singer, but during the recording process Garric increasingly featured her singing.
 When Beasto Blanco decided to go on a bar tour of Europe, Cooper decided to properly join the group.
 While she had previously told herself she would never be in a band, she realized "I want to be in this band.
 This is it."
-During their European tour, they developed a signature sound and visual style, melding heavy metal with a gruesome stage show, Cooper dressing in fishnet, chains, and leather, and often brandishing some form of weapon, including a Louisville slugger with nails through it and a CO^{2} gun.
+During their European tour, they developed a signature sound and visual style, melding heavy metal with a gruesome stage show, Cooper dressing in fishnet, chains, and leather, and often brandishing some form of weapon, including a Louisville slugger with nails through it and a CO_{2} gun.
 Calico said that when she focused her career on film and television work, she missed performing live, and joining Beasto Blanco allowed her spontaneity and opportunities to push boundaries.
 She considers her body an instrument: "I couldn't take up an instrument if I wanted to during Beasto because I'm so busy with my body."
 According to Cooper, on every tour she creates new costume pieces and does make-up for her character.
 The character, "Machine Girl", keeps evolving, as Cooper says she is "never done testing her boundaries."
-According to Cooper, "some tours she’s meaner, some sexier, some downright ridiculous."
+According to Cooper, "some tours she's meaner, some sexier, some downright ridiculous."
 Inspiration for "Machine Girl" includes the art of H. R. Giger and Frank Frazetta, with "maybe a little Magic: The Gathering sprinkled in".
 She recounts that one time a kid came up to her after a show and said she looked like Sindel from Mortal Kombat.
 "I told him he had a good eye, but if he told anyone my secret, I'd finish him.
 He got the joke, Thank God."
 In 2017, Cooper said her costumes are provided by Hazmat Design, and Cooper will look at "Vikings and baroque era gowns and ninja folklore" when collaborating with Hazmat to create the pieces.
 A reviewer of a concert by the band in 2022 compared the aesthetic of the group to Mad Max: Fury Road with the stagecraft of Alice Cooper.